k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor.md

 To add an Actor to Stage in a Broadway flow:
 1. Click anywhere in the **Stage** area to open the **Add Actors to [Stage Name]** window which displays a list of categories on the left and the built-in Actors of each categories on the right.
-2. Click **SUBMIT** to finish the action and add the Actor to the Stage.
+2. Click **SUBMIT** to finish the action and to add the Actor to the Stage.

 ![image](/articles/99_Broadway/images/99_04_01_add_actor.PNG)